Carlo Cudicini: 2004–06

 The 2004–05 season saw the arrival of new manager José Mourinho and new goalkeeper Petr Čech.
 Cudicini missed out on a Premier League winners' medal as he managed only three league appearances all season, all of which came after Chelsea had secured the trophy.
 He did, however, feature in most of Chelsea's FA Cup and League Cup games that season.
 Chelsea reached the 2005 Football League Cup final, however Cudicini was suspended as he had been sent off in an FA Cup tie the week before against Newcastle United.
 This meant that Čech started and Lenny Pidgeley was on the bench.

 Cudicini again was second choice to Čech, and managed only four league appearances as Chelsea won the Premier League for a consecutive season.
-In January 2006, having played 16 out of 90 fixtures since the signing of Čech, and only five times that season, he signed a new contact lasting until 2009.
+In January 2006, having played 16 out of 90 fixtures since the signing of Čech, and only five times that season, he signed a new contract lasting until 2009.
 At the time of signing the contract, he had saved half of the 12 penalties he had faced.